 No doubt, the highlight of a Somló trip is the winery visits: You get to meet passionate winemakers and taste excellent wines.
 I included below a list and a short profile of my favorites.
 The list reflects my own impressions based on visits and tastings, and also those of respected Hungarian sommeliers whose expertise I sought out.
 Naturally, it's subjective and in some cases incomplete (for example, if logistics prevented me from visiting a winery, that place wouldn't be included).

 You'll find both sizable, corporate-owned wineries and small operations, but I’m partial to family wineries that convey a special sense of place.
 Finally, note that only wineries that accept visitors are featured.

-If logistics prevents you from a personal trip, you can order wines directly from the producers or from the Somló Wine Store, which delivers internationally.
+If a personal trip isn't feasible, you can order wines directly from the producers or from the Somló Wine Store, which delivers internationally.

 A few things to keep in mind

 Try booking a tasting as far in advance as possible since not all wineries are open throughout the year.

 If you’re at least somewhat knowledgeable about wines and curious to learn more, gently convey in your email that you’d love the head winemaker to lead the tasting (with family wineries this is often the default case).

 A tasting costs around €10-15 per person.
 Hungarian visitors often end up buying several bottles afterward.
 For foreigners, logistics can complicate things, so consider leaving a generous tip if you don’t purchase any wine.

 Tastings usually go for an hour, but they can last much longer than that.
 It’s prudent not to schedule more than two, maximum three, winery visits per day.

 If you’re driving, or simply don’t feel like getting loaded at midday, use the spittoons provided.
 By smelling and swooshing the wine around your mouth, you’ll still be able to get a sense even without swallowing it.